MickMacLean/mickmaclean.github.io/bts_database.md

 Some songs have a remix (or several) which changes the overall genre of the original song, as well as having a different release date.
 I considered making remixes their own separate table with another many to many relationship, but I decided to use a classification column within songs instead.
 Then I could still sort by class to find all remixes, or by title to find all remixes of a song/to see if a song has a remix.
 The "class" column this classification where there are three potential types of tracks: song (a traditional original song), skit (a spoken word track, usually featuring a conversation between the members), and remix (a remix of an original song).

+The small portion of data I am currently working with spans two albums, Skool Luv Affair and Skool Luv Affair: Special Addition, choosen due to their overlap and feature of both a skit and remix, can be seen below.
 <img src="images/songs_test.png" width=400>
 </details>

 <details>
   <summary> Albums </summary>

 There are 32 official albums created by BTS: 17 where the primary language is Korean, 14 in Japanese, and 1 in English.
+Non-BTS albums to be included are not yet on this table.
 Repackaged and compilation albums are common within this discogrpahy, so songs are frequently shared between several albums.

 <img src="images/albums_test.png" width=400>
 </details>